ohshitgorillas/qmk_firmware/keyboards/planck/rev7/keymaps/planck7/README.md

 HRMs and SENT require conflicting timing configurations.
 HRMs need conservative timing to avoid misfires during fast typing, while SENT needs aggressive timing to reliably activate Shift when holding other keys.

 The core issue is that Shift as a HRM is problematic: unlike other modifiers (Ctrl, Cmd, Alt), Shift is frequently used mid-typing flow at high speeds.
-This makes HRM Shift prone to misfires that require extensive timing tuning to distinguish between intended Shift holds and letter taps.
+This makes HRM Shift prone to misfires that require extensive timing tuning to distinguish intent.

 I prefer "dedicated" Shift keys to avoid this complexity—specifically a dedicated left Shift and SENT for the right side.